elisos/mws-restaurant-stage-1/README.md

 The base code for the project was provided by Udacity.
 I was asked to make the app responsive to different screen sizes, accessible to those with disabilities, and progressive so that it is available off-line should an internet connection fail.

 The code for the skip-link came from [here](https://webaim.org/techniques/skipnav/).

+The version of source set I used came from [here](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).

 The code for the service worker came almost straight from the Udacity course material.